Tigrayans: Etymology

-The toponym Tigray is probably originally ethnic, the Tigrētai then meant "the tribes near Adulis."
+The toponym Tigray is probably originally tribal, the Tigrētai then meant "the tribes near Adulis."
 These are believed to be the ancient people from whom the present-day Tigrayans, the Eritrean tribes Tigre and Tigrinya are descended from.

 Although the linguistic roots of the name Tigray are not definitively established, several theories exist.
-Some scholars link it to the Geʽez root "ተገረ" (Tagära), meaning “to ascend” or “upper place,” possibly referring to the elevated terrain of the Tigrayan plateau.
+Some scholars link it to the Geʽez root “ተገረ” (tagära), meaning “to ascend” or “upper place,” possibly referring to the elevated terrain of the Tigrayan plateau, which, incidentally, seems to be closely related etymologically to Agazi, relating to movement or travel.
 A common theory holds that Tigray is a later evolution of the root “T’GR”, which may have originally referred to a specific sub-region or population within the Aksumite kingdom.
 In this reading, the word may have designated the central-northern highland area from which the language now known as Tigrinya later emerged.

 Another strand of scholarship focuses on the ethnonym Təgaru (ተጋሩ) — the endonym used in Tigrinya to refer to the Tigrayan people — and its relation to the language name Tigrinya (ትግርኛ, Tǝgrǝñña).
 Some linguists argue that the root TGR is not only geographic (as in Tigray) but also ethno-linguistic, originally designating speakers of a Geʽez-derived northern Semitic language who maintained cultural and political continuity from the Aksumite period.
-The suffix (ኛ) as in ትግርኛ is a typical Amharic-derived marker for languages or affiliations (comparable to አማርኛ from Amhara), making Tigrinya literally mean "of the Tigray" or "Təgaru-related".
+The suffix (ኛ) as in ትግርኛ is a typical Amharic-derived marker for languages or affiliations (comparable to አማርኛ from Amhara), making Tigrinya literally mean "of the Tigray" or "Təgaru-related", the original name of the language as found in medieval manuscript is given as both "Lisane-Habesha" meaning "Language of the Habesha" and "Lisane Tigray" meaning "Language of Tigray".